The Cancer Genome Atlas: Colorectal carcinoma

 TCGA reported on the exome sequence, DNA copy number, promoter methylation and messenger RNA characterization of 276 tumor samples of colon and rectal cancers in Nature in July 2012.
 97 of the samples also underwent ultra-low coverage whole genome sequencing.

 TCGA researchers discovered the same type of alterations in colon and rectal tumors, indicating that they are a single type of cancer.
 Some differences, such as hypermethylation, were apparent in tumors originating in the right colon.
 A subset of the tumors were found to be hypermutated; a majority of those also had high microsatellite instability.
 Two dozen significantly mutated genes and recurring copy number alterations were found.
 The study suggested new markers for aggressive colorectal carcinoma and an important role for MYC-directed transcriptional activation and repression.

 Phase II: Expanding TCGA to 33 Cancer Types

 Fueled by the American Recovery and Reinvestment Act of 2009, NIH extended TCGA to cover 20 types of cancer.
 This included an effort to study rare cancers, which was enabled with support from patients, patient advocacy groups, and doctors.
 Starting in 2011, TCGA began holding Annual Scientific Symposiums to discuss and share novel biological discoveries on cancer, analytical methods and translational approaches using the data.

-In December of 2013, TCGA concluded sample collection, having shipped and processed over 20,000 specimens.
+In December 2013, TCGA concluded sample collection, having shipped and processed over 20,000 specimens.
 By the project’s completion, TCGA published “marker papers” describing the characterization and basic analyses covering 33 cancer types.
 For several cancer types, such as bladder urothelial carcinoma and GBM, additional cases were collected and a second analysis was performed.